- Instructions for Form 8952 - Introductory Material

 Any other corporate officer (such as tax officer) authorized to sign.

-For a partnership, the form must be signed and dated by a general partner.
-For an LLC classified as a partnership, the form must be signed by a member or manager who would be authorized to sign the partnership’s Form 1065, U.S. Return of Partnership Income.
+For a partnership, the form must be signed and dated by a partner.
+For an LLC classified as a partnership, the form must be signed by a member who would be authorized to sign the partnership’s Form 1065, U.S. Return of Partnership Income.
 For more information on who can sign for a partnership, see the Instructions for Form 1065.

 For an estate or trust, the form must be signed and dated by the fiduciary or an authorized representative.
 If there are joint fiduciaries or representatives, only one is required to sign the form.